andrewcooke/choochoo/docs/fit-files.md

 #### Example Usage

-    ch2 -v 0 fit --grep '.*'
+    ch2 -v 0 fit --grep '.*' -- myfile.fit

 Prints `MSG:FLD=VAL` entries for every value in the file.

-    ch2 -v 0 ./**/*.fit --match 0 --grep '.*:sport=cycling' --name
+    ch2 -v 0 fit *.fit --match 0 --grep '.*:sport=cycling' --name

 List file names (`--name`) only (`--match 0` so 0 entries displayed) that contain a `sport` field with the value `cycling`.

-    ch2 -v 0 ./**/*.fit --match 0 --limit 10 --grep '.*:sport=cycling' --not
+    ch2 -v 0 fit *.fit --match 0 --limit-records 10 --grep '.*:sport=cycling' --not --name

 List files that *do not* contain a `cycling` value.
 For efficiency (but at the possible risk of missing some matches) only the first 10 records are examined.

-    ch2 fit --limit 10 --name --grep '.*:timestamp=2018-09-0[5-7]' \
+    ch2 fit --limit 10 --name --grep '.*:timestamp~2018-09-0[5-7]' -- *.fit
-      -- ~/archive/fit/**/*.fit

 Finds files that have timestamps between 2018-09-05 and 2018-09-07.

 #### Format Description

-The output format is verbose, so not useful for examining whole files, but the search (using regular expressions) allows you to check for specific values in a file, or to identify files that meet a certain criteria.
+The default output format is not compact enough for examining whole files, but the search (using regular expressions) allows you to check for specific values in a file, or to identify files that meet a certain criteria.

+An (even) more verbose option is available with `--context` which displays the entire record (same format as `--records`).

 Note that for this format the file name is printed *after* any matches.
 Also, the file name is only printed if *all* matches have matched.
-Finally, the `after`/`limit` counts and decision on whether all patterns have matched are based on the *patterns* and not the entries (a pattern may match multiple entries - each match is counted).

 #### Example Output